Sanders portrait: Lloyd DeWitt

-Curator of European Art at the Art Gallery of Ontario, DeWitt examined the portrait’s style and oak panels, and determined them consistent with Elizabethan English Portraits.
-DeWitt also believes the Sanders to be a "friendship portrait," painted by someone who knew the sitter.
+Curator of European Art at the Art Gallery of Ontario, DeWitt examined the portrait's style and oak panels, and determined them consistent with Elizabethan English Portraits.
+DeWitt also believes the Sanders to be a "friendship portrait", painted by someone who knew the sitter.
 DeWitt also concluded that the construction of the oak panel is, in all likelihood, English.

 Jenny Tiramani

-The former director of theatre design at the Globe Theatre and foremost living expert on Elizabethan and Jacobean dress (among other accolades) inspected the clothing and hairstyles of the sitter in the Sanders Portrait and compared it with the biographical knowledge we have of William Shakespeare and his life in 1603 (when the picture was painted).
+The former director of theatre design at the Globe Theatre and expert on Elizabethan and Jacobean dress inspected the clothing and hairstyles of the sitter in the Sanders Portrait and compared it with the biographical knowledge we have of William Shakespeare and his life in 1603 (when the picture was painted).
 Tiramani concluded: